g-leech/argmin-gravitas/_posts/2021-04-23-trompettes.markdown

 > Her indoors brings me a cup of tea whilst I light the fires<br>
 The engine screams fizzing cacophony as I climb inside <br>
-Leaving the earth far behind of me, danced them into dots -<br> Jupiter, Saturn, and Mercury!
+Leaving the earth far behind of me, towns turn into dots - <br> Jupiter, Saturn, and Mercury!
 Wish you were here, love you lots.<br>

 <br>